Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Premium price

-4. ACANA Wholesome Grains Puppy Recipe Gluten-Free Dry Dog Food – Best for Puppies
+4. ACANA Wholesome Grains Puppy Recipe Gluten-Free Dry Dog Food

 Primary Protein: Chicken

-Protein Content: 0%
+Protein Content: 28%

 Fat Content: 19%

 Fiber is important for puppies as well!
 Our recommendation for high-fiber food is ACANA Wholesome Grains Puppy Recipe Gluten-Free Dray Dog Food for your special little pooch.
-Most puppy foods have between 3-4% crude fiber, while this recipe contains 6% per serving.
-The primary protein in this formula is chicken, it contains quality grains such as sorghum, millet, and oats.
+Most puppy foods have between 3–4% crude fiber, while this recipe contains 6% per serving.
+The primary protein in this formula is chicken; it contains quality grains such as sorghum, millet, and oats.
 These hearty grains help add needed fiber to your puppy’s diet to keep their digestive system healthy at a young age.

-While this recipe has a higher percent of fiber than other puppy foods, it is not high enough for adult dogs who might have anal gland issues.
+While this recipe has a higher percentage of fiber than other puppy foods, it is not high enough for adult dogs who might have anal gland issues.
 Feed this food to puppies only.
 In addition, some people who own pickier puppies have found they do not enjoy this blend of ingredients as much.

 Pros